CentaurusInfra/arktos/docs/setup-guide/single-node-dev-cluster.md

-# How to Setup a Dev Cluster of single node on AWS EC2 instance running Ubuntu 18.04, 16.04 and 20.04
+# How to Setup a Dev Cluster of single node on AWS EC2 instance running Ubuntu 18.04, 16.04 x86

 0. Pre-requisite - setup local development environment
 ```